-- [8] The Complainant provided six assessment equity comparable properties and compared their individual characteristics to the subject.
-The Complainant argued that she had made several land area, site cover, and age "adjustments" to the six comparables and provided the Board and Respondent with verbal explanations but no written details of those calculations.
+- The Complainant provided ten assessment equity comparable properties and compared their individual characteristics to the subject.
+Six of the comparables were multi-building sites like the subject.
+The Complainant combined the individual building areas of the multi-building sites, and compared their total building areas and other site characteristics to the floor areas and site characteristics of singlebuilding sites. - The Complainant clarified that she had also made several land value, site cover, and age "adjustments" to the ten comparables, and she provided the Board and Respondent with verbal explanations but no written details of those calculations.
 She argued that she had conducted a "paired assessment analysis" of them.
 She also clarified that she had "backed out" and later "added back in" the land portion of the properties to help refine her calculations.
-The Complainant argued that based on her analysis, an equitable value for the subject is \$90 per SF (\$4,358,850) and not the \$93 assessed. - [9] The Respondent provided seven assessment equity comparables which were selected on the basis of land area; assessable building area; age; site coverage; and assessed rate per SF.
-She argued that the characteristics of these seven properties closely match the subject and support the assessment.
+The Complainant argued that based on her analysis, an equitable value for the overall site (subject and former exempt portion included) is \$108 per SF (\$7,455,252) and not the \$118 per SF assessed.

+- [13] The Respondent provided a total of nine assessment equity comparables to compare to each of the three buildings onsite three comparables for the two smaller buildings, and six for the larger building.
+She argued that it is flawed methodology to combine the floor areas of multi-building sites which receive a multi-building assessment discount, and compare the results to single-building sites which do not receive a discount. - [14] The Respondent clarified that her equity comparables were selected on the basis of land area; assessable building area; age; site coverage; and assessed rate per SF.
+She argued that the characteristics of the nine equity comparable properties closely match the subject's three buildings and support the assessment.
 She also argued that the Complainant's analysis of the Complainant's six equity comparables is flawed since the Complainant has not provided written documentation of how she adjusted her comparables.
-In addition the Respondent argued that the Complainant's technique of "backing out" the land value is not an acceptable practice under the legislated Mass Appraisal process used by the City to value properties for assessment purposes. - [10] In reviewing the issue of equity, the Board found that the Complainant had not provided documented information to either the Board or the Respondent as to the former's adjustments, which, in concert with an unsupported land value calculation, meant that the Board placed little weight on the Complainant's calculations of value using this methodology.
-The Board also noted that both the Complainant's and Respondent's equity per square foot values at \$93 per SF and \$94.22 per SF respectively, supported the assessment.
+In addition the Respondent argued that the Complainant's technique of "backing out" the land value is not an acceptable practice under the legislated Mass Appraisal process used by the City to value properties for assessment purposes. - [15] In reviewing the issue of equity, the Board found that the Complainant had blended the building areas of multi-building properties and compared them to single building properties which is faulty methodology.
+The Board also found that the Complainant had not provided documented information to either the Board or the Respondent as to the former's adjustments, which, in concert with an unsupported land value calculation, meant that the Board placed little weight on the Complainant's calculations of value using this methodology.
+The Board accepted the Respondent's nine equity comparables as representative of equitable value for the subject.